apache/skywalking-website/content/blog/2024-03-12-monitoring-clickhouse-through-skywalking/index.md

 ---
-title: "Monitoring Clickhouse Server through Skywalking"
+title: "Monitoring Clickhouse Server through SkyWalking"
 date: 2024-03-12
 author: Ziyan Chen
 description: "SkyWalking 10.0 introduces a new ClickHouse server monitoring dashboard, and this article will demonstrate the usage of this monitoring dashboard."